Series

 Obad 1:21 For liberators shall march up on Mount Zion to wreak judgment on Mount Esau; and dominion shall be YHWH’s.

-This tradition—largely lost[43]—has Jonah framed by the end of previous book, Obadiah, and the end of following book, Micah.
+This tradition—largely lost[43]—has Jonah framed by the end of the previous book, Obadiah, and the end of the following book, Micah.
 This can hardly be coincidental; this reading is likely meant to encapsulate the three consecutive books of Obadiah, Jonah, and Micah, but the reason for this is unclear.

 The earliest explicit reference to the custom is from Hilkhot Pesukot, the earliest halakhah book ever written, and believed to be authored by R. Yehudai Gaon, who led the Babylonian academy at Surah from 757 to 761: